-- 1. A student must complete a minimum of 3 honors courses for Social Studies, or 3.5 honors courses in Science, or 4 honors courses for all other core areas, with no semester grade lower than a B- in the subject area that the seal is being sought.
-(Class of 2024 needs a minimum of 3 honors science) - 2.
+- 1. A student must complete a minimum of 3 honors courses for Social Studies, or 3 honors courses in Science, or 4 honors courses for all other core areas, with no semester grade lower than a B- in the subject area that the seal is being sought. - 2.
 Attendance must meet the A+ requirement of 95%. - 3.
 Students must attain a 3.2 cumulative GPA on a non-weighted 4.0 scale. - 4.
 Achievement of ACT super score of 23 or higher in the tested subject area.
 English = English, Reading = Social Studies, Math = Math, Science = Science. - 5.
 State required EOC test score of Proficient or Advanced in the subject area that the seal is being sought. - 6.
-Maintain a full-time schedule / attendance status.
+Maintain a full-time schedule/attendance status.
 Students must enroll and complete 7 classes per semester for all four years.